-You can import manual checks or invoices directly into the Accounts Payable database from Excel.
-This is done by utilizing the Imports button on the miExcel or Connect ribbon at the top.
+You have the ability to import manual checks or invoices directly into the accounts payable database from Excel.
+This is done by utilizing the Imports button on the miExcel ribbon at the top.

 Importing Invoices

 To import invoices, follow these steps: